tanjarinne/echo-repo/README.md

 ```

-This will create an `echo` folder and initialise Repo within, then, afterwards, `repo sync` will fetch the latest change on each repository.
+This will create an `echo` folder, fetch the xml manifest from this repository and initialise Repo within, then, afterwards, `repo sync` will fetch the latest change from each repository into their own folder.

 ## Common operations